-Option 1: Maximum of six adults; removes relatedness residents be permitted as single-family residential uses by right.
+Option 1: Maximum of six adults; removes relatedness

+- Analysis: - Related No outlet for a household of occupants related all to each other.
+This option keeps the definition simple and avoids basing it on how the occupants of a dwelling unit are related, which can be legally problematic and difficult to enforce.
+Relatedness is difficult for inspectors to ascertain, so regulations based on relatedness are often unenforced.
+Six adults plus any number of minor children in their care is substantially less restrictive than the current definition and reasonably provides for a much broader range of family types. - Unrelated Six adults of any relation may occupy the dwelling.
+Minnesota Statute § 462.357 subdivisions 7 and 8 require that state-licensed residential facilities of up to six residents be permitted as single-family residential uses by right.
 Allowing six residents by right is consistent with the state statute language.

-- Minors Any number of minors are allowed and they do not need to be traditionally related, allowing flexibility in childcare within a community; - Adult care home The threshold at which adult care homes require a larger lot size in residential and T1 traditional neighborhood districts would rise from five guest rooms to seven. - Community residential facility, licensed correctional The occupancy threshold at which community residential facilities are subject to spacing requirements would rise from five occupants to seven adult occupants.
-Additional minimum lot area would be required starting at the seventh guest room rather than the fifth. - Overnight shelters The occupancy threshold at which overnight shelters are subject to spacing requirements would rise from five occupants to seven adult occupants. - Roominghouses The threshold at which a dwelling is considered a roominghouse would rise from five occupants to seven adult occupants.
+As there is no provision for related family members in this option, it is less restrictive on total unrelated occupants than options 2 and 3. - Minors Any number of minors are allowed and they do not need to be traditionally related, allowing flexibility in childcare within a community; - Adult care home The threshold at which adult care homes require a larger lot size in residential and T1 traditional neighborhood districts would rise from five guest rooms to seven. - Community residential facility, licensed correctional The occupancy threshold at which community residential facilities are subject to spacing requirements would rise from five occupants to seven adult occupants.
+Additional minimum lot area would be required starting at the seventh guest room rather than the fifth. - Overnight shelters The occupancy threshold at which overnight shelters are subject to spacing requirements would rise from five occupants to seven adult occupants. - o Roominghouses The threshold at which a dwelling is considered a roominghouse would rise from five occupants to seven adult occupants.
 Additional minimum lot area would be required starting at the seventh guest room rather than the fifth. - Shelter for battered persons The threshold at which a conditional use permit is required would rise from five occupants to seven adult occupants.
 The occupancy threshold at which congregate living facilities are subject to spacing requirements would also rise to seven adults.
-Additional minimum lot area would be required starting at the seventh guest room rather than the fifth. - Sober houses Instead of a request for reasonable accommodation being required for between five and ten occupants in RL-R4 districts, it would be required for between seven and ten.
+Additional minimum lot area would be required starting at the seventh guest room rather than the fifth.

+- Sober houses Instead of a request for reasonable accommodation being required for between five and ten occupants in RL-R4 districts, it would be required for between seven and ten.
 All other parts of this ordinance would remain unchanged. - Supportive housing facility The occupancy threshold at which supportive housing facilities are subject to spacing requirements would rise from five occupants to seven adult occupants. - Short term rentals Still subject to this definition.
 The requirement for a conditional use permit to allow occupancy to exceed this would remain in place, as would the spacing requirements. - Accessory dwelling units Still subject to sharing this definition with its associated principal dwelling unit.
 This would allow up to six adults between both the principal and accessory dwelling units.
-ADUs are still subject to size standards, which already limit them to low levels of occupancy per Fire Code. - Student dwellings The definition of "student dwelling" in the SH student overlay district would increase from a range of 3-4 to 3-6.
-They would still be registered and be subject to spacing requirements.
+ADUs are still subject to size standards, which already limit them to low levels of occupancy per Fire Code. - Student dwellings The allowed number of students in a "student dwelling" in the SH student overlay district would remain at 3 or 4.
+A fifth or sixth occupant may also reside in the dwelling unit, but only if they are not students as defined in this section.
+Student dwellings would still be registered and be subject to spacing requirements.
 Relatedness does not affect this standard.